Swati707/gst-billing-app/README.md

 - Navigate to the Backend directory in terminal.
 - `npm install` to install all required dependencies
-- run `node index` to start your server, .
+- run `node app` to start your server, .

 ### Frontend